untitle4/tp/docs/UserGuide.md

 In the case when you have many events in your schedule and you need to find a specific event to check the date.
 You can use the `find event` command to look for the event you want by entering keywords related to it.

 Let's say we need to find out when my vocabulary test is on.
-We can first type `find event vocabulary` into the command box, and press Enter to execute it.
+We can first type `find event vocabulary` into the command box, and press 'Enter' to execute it.

 ![find1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/find1.JPG)